HYLAS-2 Commercial Satellite, United Kingdom

-HYLAS-2 is designed and developed by Orbital Science Corporation, and will be operated by UK-based telecommunication company, Avanti Communications Plc (Avanti).
-Avanti awarded a contract to Orbital Science Corporation to manufacture and supply the HYLAS-2 communication satellite in December 2009.
-The satellite will be manufactured in Dulles, Virginia.
+HYLAS-2 is designed and developed by Orbital Science Corporation, and operated by UK-based telecommunication company, Avanti Communications (Avanti).
+The company awarded a contract to Orbital Science Corporation to manufacture and supply the HYLAS-2 communication satellite in December 2009, which was then produced in Dulles, Virginia.

-Avanti Communications has raised £86m of funds through equity shares to fund the project.
-Avanti will pay another £194m to Orbital Science Corporation through the Export-Import Bank of the United States (Ex-Im Bank of the US) and COFACE of France, which are acting as the export credit agencies (ECA) for the project.
+Avanti raised £86m of funds through equity shares to fund the project.
+It paid another £194m to Orbital Science Corporation through the Export-Import Bank of the United States (Ex-Im Bank of the US) and COFACE of France, which acted as the export credit agencies (ECA) for the project.

-The Ex-Im Bank of the US will pay £194m to Orbital Science Corporation, while COFACE will act as the guarantor to Avanti.
+The Ex-Im Bank of the US paid £194m to Orbital Science Corporation, while COFACE acted as the guarantor to Avanti.

 HYLAS-2 satellite design and development